 - Accept the terms and conditions and you are done.

 For questions about using the RightsLink service, please contact Customer Support via phone; (001) 877/622-5543 (toll free) or (001) 978/646-2777, or email firstname.lastname@example.org.

-It is Brill’s ambition to facilitate compliancy with institutional or funder requirements on accessibility of their research as best as we can, while also maintaining the sustainability of the journals and book series that we publish together with, and on behalf of, the academic community.
+Brill's policies are designed to facilitate compliance with institutional and funder requirements on accessibility of their research, while also maintaining the sustainability of the journals and book series that we publish together with, and on behalf of, the academic community.

 Brill allows authors to share their work in non-commercial online repositories and archives without an embargo under the following conditions.

 |First draft||Pre-peer review||At any point in the publication process||

 - Institutional Repository

 - Authors or their institutions may post the accepted manuscript version 12 months after publication in a closed repository [intranet].
 Such a repository is accessible to students and staff only.